earthlab/hub-ops/docs/source/setup/new-cluster.rst

 Forgot to set the image type to :code:`cos_containerd` to match the core-pool, so I changed that using the web console UI.

+Note that creating a cluster changes the default context for kubectl.

+When you create a cluster using gcloud container clusters create, an entry is automatically added to the kubeconfig in your environment, and the current context changes to that cluster (from https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

+Other users will need to change their context using :code:`gcloud container clusters get-credentials cluster-name`.

 Install JupyterHub
 ##################